GoogleCloudPlatform/dataflow-ordered-processing/README.md

 * Key coder.
 In our case it's pretty simple.
 The key type is Long and there is an efficient coder for Longs - VarLongCoder.

+### Create a custom transform to wrap the OrderedEventProcessing transform

+This is an optional step and technically you don't need to do it.
+But if you do - the main pipeline code will look more compact and the graph on the Dataflow UI will look "prettier".

+### Code the pipeline

+The core processing of the pipeline is very simple at this point

 # Don't read below this line - needs to be updated for the current demo

 [//]: # (TODO: update)